oneapi-src/oneDPL/documentation/library_guide/introduction.rst

   for double precision.
 * ``exclusive_scan``, ``inclusive_scan``, ``exclusive_scan_by_segment``,
   ``inclusive_scan_by_segment``, ``transform_exclusive_scan``, ``transform_inclusive_scan``,
-  when used with C++ standard policies, impose limitations on the initial value type if an initial value is provided, and on the value type of the input iterator if an initial value is not provided.
+  when used with C++ standard aligned policies, impose limitations on the initial value type if an initial value is provided, and on the value type of the input iterator if an initial value is not provided.
   Firstly, it must satisfy the ``DefaultConstructible`` requirements.
   Secondly, a default-constructed instance of that type should act as the identity element for the binary scan function.
-* ``reduce_by_segment``, when used with C++ standard policies, imposes limitations on the value type.
+* ``reduce_by_segment``, when used with C++ standard aligned policies, imposes limitations on the value type.
   Firstly, it must satisfy the ``DefaultConstructible`` requirements.
   Secondly, a default-constructed instance of that type should act as the identity element for the binary reduction function.
 * The initial value type for ``exclusive_scan``, ``inclusive_scan``, ``exclusive_scan_by_segment``,